 - HST201: Introduction to Clinical Medicine and Medical Engineering I - HST202: Introduction to Clinical Medicine and Medical Engineering II

 HST201W and HST202W are offered at the West Roxbury Veteran's Administration Hospital.
 HST201M and HST202M are offered at Mt.
 Auburn Hospital.
-Students must complete both HST201 and HST202 at a single location.
+Students selecting Option 1 must complete both HST201 and HST202 at a single location.